jiangwu0228/Docker-apache-php7/note.md

 after config all, have to rebuild same as before.
 Delete all the container and image and RUN:

 ` docker-compose up -d`

+Here is the thing, we need put php mysql as well as nginx in same container that all software can running together.

+So in total there is 5 container which is app-data-container, mysql-data-container, mysql-container, php-container, nginx-container.

+Except two data-container, other container will running.

+Then we can run mysql CLI

+` docker exec -it mysql-container /bin/bash`

+` $ ls`

+List all data

+` $ pwd`

+Print derictuy

+` $ uname -or`

+Show system info

+` cd /var/lib/mysql`

+Go to mysql folder directory

+// In root directory type

+` $ mysql -ujason -ppassword`

+then you can do mysql CLI

+` $ show databases;`

+` $ use nginx_db`

+Then you can do mysql CLI

+after that have to quit

+` $ \q`

+quit mysql

+` $ exit`

+quit mysql-container

+Quite

+then

+` $ docker inspect mysql-data-container`

+Show all the info

+` $ docker volume ls`

+Show all the volume

+` $ docker volume ls -qf dangling=true `

+show the one dangling

+and what is dangling volume?

+Since the point of volumes is to exist independent from containers, when a container is removed, a volume is not automatically removed at the same time. **When a volume exists and is no longer connected to any containers**, it's called a dangling volume.

+` $docker volume prune`

+Remove all unused local volumes.
+Unused local volumes are those which are not referenced by any containers